ARION

 “You can’t do that!”

 “Why not?
-The only embryonic specialists we have are refusing to do their jobs.
-Sure, we have some farmers and ranchers among us who probably have experience with husbandry, but Piale is a specialist and will be put in charge of this necessary operation.”
+The only experienced embryonic specialists we had have submitted their resignations.
+Sure, we have some farmers and ranchers among us who probably have experience with husbandry, but Piale is rated a specialist and will be put in charge of this necessary operation.”
 Before either of the Bonavitas could gripe further, he held out a hand toward them.
 “The only alternative is for you to accept responsibility and fulfill the duties you came here for.”

 The mismatched married couple fell silent, but they exchanged looks for several moments before either looked back at the cougar.